An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

 and the contour $C$ is chosen so that $C=C^{-1}$, and such that the interior of $C$ contains every contour of the form $p^i q^j t C$, $i,j\ge 0$, and every point of the form $p^i q^j u_r$, $i,j\ge 0$, $0\le r<2m+6$.
 (The latter set of points represents poles of the integrand; if (as often occurs below) some of these points are not poles, then the corresponding contour condition can of course be removed.
 Similarly, if the cross terms are holomorphic (e.g., if $t=q$, as is the case below), then $C$ need not contain the contours $p^i q^j t C$.)
 Note that if $|u_0|$,\dots,$|u_{2m+5}|<1$, then $C$ can be chosen to be the unit circle.
 More generally, such a contour exists as long as $p^i q^j t^k u_r u_s$ is never 1 for $i,j,k\ge 0$, $0\le r,s<2m+6$, and the result is a meromorphic function on the parameter domain.

-When $m=0$, the elliptic Selberg integral can be explicitly evaluated:
+When $m=0$, the elliptic Selberg integral can be explicitly evaluated \cite[Theorem~6.1]{xforms}:

-while the order $1$ elliptic Selberg integral satisfies a transformation law with respect to the Weyl group $E_7$; more precisely, the renormalized (holomorphic) function
+while the order $1$ elliptic Selberg integral satisf\/ies a transformation law with respect to the Weyl group $E_7$; more precisely, the renormalized (holomorphic) function

-is invariant under the natural action of $E_7$ on the torus of parameters \cite[Cor.
-9.11]{xforms}.
-More importantly for our present purposes, when $t=q$, the renormalized order $1$ elliptic Selberg integral satisfies an $E_8$-invariant family of nonlinear difference equations making it a tau function for the elliptic Painlev\'e equation \cite[Thm.
-5.1]{recur} (for the relevant definition of tau functions, see \cite{KajiwaraK/MasudaT/NoumiM/OhtaY/YamadaY:2003}).
-As an aside, it should be noted that \cite{recur} also showed that when $t=q^{1/2}$ or $t=q^2$, the integral satisfies slightly more complicated analogues of the tau function identities; as yet, neither a geometric nor an isomonodromy interpretation of those identities is known.
+is invariant under the natural action of $E_7$ on the torus of parameters \cite[Corollary~9.11]{xforms}.
+More importantly for our present purposes, when $t=q$, the renormalized order $1$ elliptic Selberg integral satisf\/ies an $E_8$-invariant family of nonlinear dif\/ference equations making it a tau function for the elliptic Painlev\'e equation \cite[Theorem~5.1]{recur} (for the relevant def\/inition of tau functions, see~\cite{KajiwaraK/MasudaT/NoumiM/OhtaY/YamadaY:2003}).
+As an aside, it should be noted that \cite{recur} also showed that when $t=q^{1/2}$ or $t=q^2$, the integral satisf\/ies slightly more complicated analogues of the tau function identities; as yet, neither a geometric nor an isomonodromy interpretation of those identities is known.

-Since we will be fixing $p$, $q$, and $t=q$ in the sequel, we omit these parameters from the notation; we will also generally omit $m$, as it can be determined by counting the arguments.
+Since we will be f\/ixing $p$, $q$, and $t=q$ in the sequel, we omit these parameters from the notation; we will also generally omit $m$, as it can be determined by counting the arguments.

 Consider the following instance of the elliptic Selberg integral:

 satisfying, as usual, the balancing condition

 Since